banner

 <Enter any name to embed in the key, for example "Secure Boot">

-Automatic Signing
+Automatic Signing#

 To automatically sign during kernel and bootloader updates, we can use the sbupdate tool.

-Install it using the following command:
+Install it with the following command:

 yay -S sbupdate-git